Grades and Scholarship

 - F - Failed.
 This mark indicates poor scholastic work, or failure to report withdrawal from a course.
 In such cases, required courses must be repeated or retaken, preferably at the next opportunity.

 - S - Satisfactory.
-This mark indicates credit given for a course taken under grading Option 2, C- or higher.
+This mark indicates credit given for a course taken under grading Option 2, C- or higher; or for a class for which credit by examination has been given..
 The S credit shall be counted as hours only and shall not be considered in determining a student's cumulative point average.

 - NC- No Credit.
 This mark indicates no credit given for a course taken under grading Option 2, below C-.
 In such cases, required courses must be repeated or retaken, preferably at the next opportunity.